eduardocasino/dos-device-driver/README.md

 	The available stack space for device drivers is very scarce.
 Restrict the use of automatic variables to simple data types.
 If you want to declare variables inside the scope of a function, make them `static`

+	Alternatively, uncomment `!define USE_INTERNAL_STACK` in the makefile.
+This will make the driver switch to an internal stack on entry and give enough room for using automatic variables.
+The default internal stack size is 300 bytes.
+Modify the `STACK_SIZE` definition in the template.h file or add `-DSTACK_SIZE=<size>` to `CFLAGS`

-    **NOTE**: If your driver implements a couple of functions, probably some if / else or a switch statement would be a better option than a dispatch table.
+    **NOTE**: If your driver implements just a couple of functions, probably some if / else or a switch statement would be a better option than a dispatch table.

 * Place everything your driver must execute during initialization inside the `DeviceInit()` function.
 If an error should cause abort, indicate so by telling the kernel to free all the driver space:
 	```